Crypto Expert Predicts Bitcoin Will Hit $100k

 Throughout history, “money” has been many different things.
 Money has taken the form of seashells, colored beads, feathers, live animals, and large stones.

 Central banks are run by the “controlling elite”.
-These elites don’t like gold because central banks cannot print gold.
+These elites do not like gold because central banks cannot print gold.

-Central banks don’t like Bitcoin and blockchain because people’s money does not need central banks.
+Central banks do not like Bitcoin and blockchain because people’s money does not need central banks.